cpaul-mech/startup/notes.md

 The syntax for javascript is really weird and will probably take a while to get used to, because everything is interrelated.

 the `npm run dev` command didn't work for me at all.
 I wonder why that is the case...?
 Javascript code is still really confusing, so it's gonna be greek to me for a while.
+The dev command is enabled through the package.json file, under the "scripts" section, using the line: `"dev": "vite",` this allows the project to run in the development environment and display on the browser, while being updated every time the user makes any changes.

+I also learned that the only reason that running the `npm run build` packages up the file for easy deployment to the server.
+I do wonder how we're going to manage that in the next little bit.

+I wonder if there is a way to modify my deployfiles.sh to ignore the examplesAndMisc directory.

+Steps to convert repository to a React application:

+1. Install and configure Vite
+1. Reorganize the code
+1. Convert to React Bootstrap
+1. Enable React
+1. Create app component
+1. Create view components
+1. Create the router
+1. Convert HTML to React components
+1. Replace deployment script

+You can use `npm install bootstrap react-bootstrap` to import a package that will let you treat bootstrap widgets as a React component.

 ## React Part 2: Reactivity